bigskysoftware/grugbrain.dev/index.md

 danger, however, is agile shaman!  many, many shiney rock lost to agile shaman!

-whenever project fail, agile shaman say "you didn't do agile right!"  grug note this awfully convenient for agile shaman ask more shiney rock better agaile train
+whenever project fail, agile shaman say "you didn't do agile right!"  grug note this awfully convenient for agile shaman, ask more shiney rock better agile train young grugs on agile

 danger!

-grug tempted reach for club when too much agile talk happen
+grug tempted reach for club when too much agile talk happen but stay calm

-prototyping, tools and hiring good grugs better key to success: agile process ok and help some but sometimes hurt if taken too seriously
+prototyping, tools and hiring good grugs better key to success: agile process ok and help some but sometimes hurt taken too seriously, never silver club

 # <a name="grug-on-refactoring"></a>[Refactoring](#grug-on-refactoring)